 - Clear and ongoing communication are critical.
-Your group needs to know what the expectations are, what they are mapping for which courses, and due dates. - Have the instructor of the course do the mapping if at all possible. - Discuss the mapping scale with the entire team prior to mapping so that people are using it in a consistent way when mapping. - Have a strategy for mapping support.
+Your group needs to know how the process works, what the expectations are, what they are mapping for which courses, and due dates. - Mapping a course is very challenging when the course outcomes are poorly written.
+Have a strategy for support regarding course outcomes.
+The Learning and Instructional Design Group at the Taylor Institute provides support on course outcomes across campus and may be able to facilitate a session for your instructors or provide one-on-one support. - Have the course instructor do the mapping if at all possible. - Discuss the mapping scale with the entire team prior to mapping so that people are using it in a consistent way. - Have a strategy for mapping support.
 Some groups provide support in more than one way.
-For example, they schedule a drop-in session for those who have questions as well as providing oneon-one support. - Mapping a course is very challenging when the course outcomes are poorly written.
-Have a strategy for support regarding course outcomes.
-The Learning and Instructional Design Group at the Taylor Institute provides support on course outcomes across campus and may be able to facilitate a session for your instructors or provide one-on-one support. - Identify who will be responsible for data representation and analysis.
+For example, they schedule a drop-in session for those who have questions as well as providing oneon-one support. - Identify who will be responsible for data representation and analysis.